deplatt/GrinNet/Written Reports/Sprint 1/s1-planning-report.md

 - See issue tracker: https://trello.com/b/oLoye0oC/grinnet

 ## Assignment
-- As a group: Updatings requirements in the living document
+- As a group: Updating requirements in the living document
-- Pranav: 1 Use Cae
+- Pranav: 1 Use Case
 - Shibam: 1 Use Case
 - Jeronimo: 1 Use Case
 - Deven: 1 Use Case